 Perfectionism

 Perfectionism is another trait commonly observed in OCD and eating disorders, and a strong contributor possibly sustaining their comorbidity.
-Two aspects of perfectionism thought to link EDs and OCD are doubts about basic day-to-day matters and an incessant repetition of behaviors.
-This performance-related strain can ultimately disrupt various aspects of life like academics, work, relationships, health, and so on.4
+Two aspects of perfectionistic thoughts linked to OCD and eating disorders involve doubts about basic day-to-day matters and an incessant repetition of behaviors.
+This performance-related strain can ultimately disrupt various aspects of life, like academics, work, relationships, health, and so on.4

 Inflexible Thinking